laanwj/munt/README.md

 and similar modules make use of Linear Arithmetic synthesis.

 As a LV2 plugin it can be used in plugin hosts such as [Carla](http://kxstudio.sourceforge.net/Applications:Carla), or directly in some sequencers such as [QTractor](http://qtractor.sourceforge.net/qtractor-index.html).
+It has been tested in the aforementioned programs, but should work with others as well.

 Known issues
 --------------